jjvanzon/JJs-Reference-Architecture/Code Style.md

 </td></tr></table>

-__Reason:__
+__Reason__

-The default switch case is often the 'last resort', so may make sense to be put 'last' too.
+The default `switch` case is often the 'last resort', so may make sense to be put 'last' too.

 #### Prefer Value and HasValue for Nullable Types